qbouniot/sim_kernel_mixup/regression/README.md

-# Tailoring Mixup to Data for Calibration
+# Time-series and Tabular Regression experiments

-Official code for Similarity Kernel Mixup for regression tasks.
+This folder contains code to reproduce regression experiments from [Tailoring Mixup to Data for Calibration](https://arxiv.org/pdf/2311.01434).

 ## Prerequisites